sjtuWangDing/MSP-CFDEMcoupling/README.md

 ## Description

-This code provides new solvers for multiscale model to realize coupled CFD-DEM simulations using LIGGGHTS and OpenFOAM® technology.
+This code provides new framework and solvers for multi-scale model to realize coupled CFD-DEM simulations using LIGGGHTS® and OpenFOAM® technology.

 ## List of new solvers

+- mspCfdemSolverIB
-- cfdemSolverIB
+- mspCfdemSolverMix
-- cfdemSolverMix
+- mspCfdemSolverSemi

+## Basic Features

+- Multi-scale particle-fluid two phase flow simulation
+- All solvers support MPI parallelization for large scale problems
+- Convenient implementation of new modules